 Mehdi: We want to experience something new.

 Other families from Algeria are the Nkoso Family, and the Albina Family.
 From France are the Lopes Family, the Chandar Family, the Kamagate & Ezoua Family , the Nkoso Family, the Alioune Family, the O'Sullivan Family, and the Prokofiev Family.
 From Russia are the Leetmaa Family, the Sullivan Family, and the Prokofiev Family.
-From Ukraine are the Leigh Family.
+From Ukraine are the Leigh Family and the Charuh Family.
 From Israel are the Magarik Family and the Sullivan & Seresin Family.